fire-eggs/YAIV/README.md

 Requirements

-  libwebp
+  - libwebp
-  FLTK 1.4
+  - FLTK 1.4
-  openmp
+  - openmp

 The project currently builds against fltk_png rather than use libpng.
 That is not a 'hard' requirement currently, pending the addition of animated-PNG support.
+I've also been using libturbo_jpeg instead of libjpeg.